mahagovindharajan/Password-generator/README.md

-# Password-generator
+# 🔐 Password Generator

-A responsive password generator web application that creates strong and secure passwords with customizable options like length, characters, and symbols
+A simple and responsive password generator web application that helps users create strong and secure passwords instantly

+---

+## 🚀 Features
+- Generate random secure passwords
+- Customize password length
+- Include:
+  - Uppercase letters
+  - Lowercase letters
+  - Numbers
+  - Symbols
+- Copy password to clipboard
+- Clean and user-friendly UI

+---

+## 🛠️ Technologies Used
+- HTML
+- CSS
+- JavaScript

+---

+## 📸 Screenshot
+(Add your project screenshot here)

+---

+## 🌐 Live Demo
+(Add your deployed project link here)

+---

+## 📂 How to Use
+1. Select password length
+2. Choose required options (uppercase, numbers, etc.)
+3. Click on **Generate Password**
+4. Copy and use your password

+---

+## 📌 Project Purpose
+This project is built to practice frontend development skills and understand how to generate secure random passwords using JavaScript.

+---

+## 🙌 Author
+Maha G